 - Saft – constructed the Ni-Cad batteries at their Swedish facilities.
 This will be a cradle-to-grave operation, as Saft is fully responsible for the recycling and/or disposal of each battery.

 - City Electric – general contractor for ABB.

 - ABB was awarded the Platts 2003 Global Energy Award for their design and development of the BESS converter.

-- To recognize the BESS Project, GVEA was awarded the Electric Power Research Institute Technology Award at the National Rural Electric Cooperative Association's Annual Meeting on February 15, 2004.
+- The Electric Power Research Institute Technology Award for the BESS Project at the National Rural Electric Cooperative Association Annual Meeting on February 15, 2004.

-- Guinness World Record certificate was issued on December 10, 2003, acknowledging that the BESS was the world's most powerful battery.
+- Guinness World Record certificate acknowledging that the BESS is the world’s most powerful battery on December 10, 2003.
 During a test of its maximum limit, it discharged 46 megawatts for five minutes.

 - Golden Valley Electric Association

 - Each battery is roughly the size of a large PC and weighs 165 pounds

 - Batteries have an anticipated life of 20-30 years